narwadesonali7/jenkins-automation-setup/README.md

 - Java: Jenkins is written in Java, and the Java Development Kit (JDK) is required to run it

-- APT Package Manager: Used to install Jenkins and other dependencies on Ubuntu

 - Supported operating systems include:

 - Ubuntu